Last updated : January 20, 2025

-Employees who use drugs certainly don’t want their employers to be aware of it!
-Avoiding the drug test would be an easy out for them.
-However, employers know that.
 If you participate in a drug-free workplace program, your drug testing policy undoubtedly stipulates how to handle the situation when an employee refuses a drug test.
+If not, you should rewrite your policies and procedures and include the information immediately.

+Many employers of the general workforce emulate the Department of Transportation’s (DOT) drug-free protocol.
 The DOT regulates all industries that involve the transportation of goods or provide transportation for passengers.
-They also regulate workers on the road en route to provide services such as plumbers, landscapers, or the pool guy.
+They also regulate workers who provide a service while they travel en route to provide services such as carpenters, landscapers, or the pool guy.

-If employing anyone in the safety-sensitive workforce, employers drug test for the following:
+The DOT mandates that safety-sensitive employers drug test for the following:

 - Pre-employment